kuzko/seedbox-from-scratch/README.md

 * Fileshare Plugin (http://forums.rutorrent.org/index.php?topic=705.0)
 * MediaStream (to watch your videos right from your seedbox)
 * Logoff
-* Theme: Oblivion
+* Theme: Oblivion (_not forced anymore_)

 ## Before installation
-You need to have a "blank" server installation, if you have a Kimsufi, just do a "reinstall" on it, using debian 7 x64.
+You need to have a "blank" server installation, if you have a Kimsufi, just do a "reinstall" on it, using debian 7 x64, the script is also tested on ramnode VPS's and online.net / oneprovider dedicated servers.
 After that access your box using a SSH client, like PuTTY.

 ## Warnings

 ####If you don't know Linux ENOUGH:

-DO NOT install this script on a non OVH Host.
-It is doable, but you'll have to know Linux to solve some problems.

 DO NOT use capital letters, all your usernames should be written in lowercase.

+From NOTOS original script :
-DO NOT upgrade anything in your box, ask in the thread before even thinking about it.
+> DO NOT upgrade anything in your box, ask in the thread before even thinking about it.

+Well, you normaly should be able to update your packages with a basic sudo apt-get update && sudo apt-get upgrade but if something goes wrong then search for the issue, open an issue here on github or if you have the solution, then request a pull ^^

 DO NOT try to reconfigure packages using other tutorials.